North American fraternity and sorority housing: Design

-Fraternity and sorority houses range in size from three to twenty bedrooms or more.
+Fraternity and sorority houses vary greatly in size and aesthetics.
 They can usually be identified by large Greek letters or flags on the front of the house.
-The larger chapter houses generally have a large meeting room, a large dining room, a commercial kitchen, and a study room.
+Larger chapter houses generally have a large meeting room, a large dining room, a commercial kitchen, and a study room.
 There is usually a lounge of some sort, access to which is often restricted to fully initiated members.
 Fraternities and sororities will also often maintain a chapter room, to which only initiates may ever be admitted and even whose existence may be kept secret.
 The walls of the house may be decorated with pictures of past chapter events, awards, and trophies, decorative (or historic) paddles, or composite photos of members from past years.

 In some fraternities or sororities, only some members live in the house while in others the entire fraternity or sorority may live in the house.
 Other, larger fraternities or sororities may have more than one house to accommodate all of its members.

 At many colleges, Greek houses are placed on the same street which is traditionally referred to as "Greek Row."